Share the article!

 Be a freelancer without administration

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

-When you are a freelancer or self-employed, it is important to keep track of your expenses so that you can deduct them from your taxes.
+When you're a freelancer or self-employed, it's important to keep track of your expenses so you can deduct them for tax purposes.

-Even if tax is not your biggest headache, keeping a watchful eye on expenses will help ensure healthy finances in your business.
+Even if taxes aren't your biggest headache, keeping a close eye on expenses will help keep your business financially sound.

 There are a few different ways to keep track of your expenses.
 You can use a simple spreadsheet, an app like Mint or YNAB, or even just a notebook.
 The important thing is to find a system that works for you and to be consistent with it.